Gifted Education Resource Institute, Purdue University: Super Summer and Super Saturday programs

 The Super Summer and Super Saturday programs are two enrichment programs designed to meet the needs of academically, creatively, and artistically gifted students from Pre-Kindergarten (age 4) through grade 8.
 The courses include science, technology, engineering, mathematics, visual and performing arts, as well as original interdisciplinary studies.
 Super Saturday is offered both fall and spring semesters for six Saturdays, and Super Summer is offered week days during the summer for two, one-week sessions.

-Research on these programs found that students had positive experiences, learned new, above-grade-level concepts, and participated in interactive learning.

 Graduate programs

 Ph.D. and master's

-The internationally recognized Ph.D. and master's degree programs in gifted, creative, and talented studies attract students from across the country and around the world.
-Working closely with faculty scholars as mentors, students prepare for productive leadership roles in research, teaching, and program development.
 Funding may be available to support exceptional students pursuing full-time Ph.D. study.